model-checking/kani/docs/src/debugging-verification-failures.md

 * `inplace`: Kani will automatically copy the unit test into your source code.
 Before running this mode, you might find it helpful to have your existing code committed to `git`.
 That way, you can easily remove the unit test with `git revert`.
+Note that Kani will not copy the unit test into your source code if it detects that the exact same test already exists.

 After the unit test is in your source code, you can run it with `cargo test`.
 To debug it, there are a couple of options: